top of page

 Photo by Ruth Emily Hanson ARPS

 With over 300 publication credits - including National Geographic Magazine, The Observer Magazine and The Sunday Times Magazine - Simon has had work exhibited at the National Portrait Gallery (where his work is held in the National Collection), the National Media Museum, the Imperial War Museum, Photo North Festival, the Council of Europe, UNESCO and UNICEF.
-Simon's documentary work is also held in the collection of the Martin Parr Foundation.
+Simon's portrait work is held in the RPS New Collection and his documentary work is held in the collection of the Martin Parr Foundation.

 |